ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 ### Step 2: Perform assessment walkthrough

-#### Step 2.1: Use the Migration Toolkit for Application Binaries to evaluate the applications
+#### Step 2.1 Use the Migration Toolkit for Application Binaries to evaluate the applications

+In this section you will use the Migration Toolkit for Application Binaries to generate evaluation reports for the EAR file CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear.
+It the original app that runs on WAS V7.

+##### 2.1.1: Use the Migration Toolkit for Application Binaries to evaluate the applications

 In this section you will generate and review the Application Evaluation Report for [**CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear**](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear)